myotheinchit/Distributed-File-System/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Dependencies listed in `requirements.txt`
-- No requiremet.txt file is provided as the only package u need to install is CustomTkinter CTK , the rest is built in packages for python
+- No `requirements.txt` file is provided as the only package u need to install is CustomTkinter CTK , the rest is built in packages for python

 ### Installation